Blesmol/pfscf/docs/usage.md

 # Using Pfscf

-## Installation

-You can download the latest release from the [Releases section](https://github.com/Blesmol/pfscf/releases).
-Currently there are zipped packages for Windows, macOS/Darwin and Linux.
-Download the release for your currently used operating system and extract into a new folder.
-The important things in this directory are the `pfscf` executable and the `templates` directory.
-The executable is, of course, the program to run this whole thing, whereas the `templates` directory contains the configuration files for the chronicle sheets, so that the program knows what to print where on the resulting sheet.

-The program itself is a command line application.
-This means that e.g. on Windows you have to use the Windows command prompt or the Windows PowerShell to run this.
-You should also find a file `openCmdHere.bat` in the installation directory that will on windows open a cmd prompt window in the directory where the program is installed.

 ## Quickstart

 1. [Download the program](https://github.com/Blesmol/pfscf/releases) and extract into a new folder.
 For details see the [installation instructions](#installation).